Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Introduction

 \section{Introduction}

-The significant progress in robotic manipulation in recent years has been largely driven by the rapid advancement of imitation learning (IL) \cite{act,chi2025diffusion} and foundation models \cite{kim2024openvla,kim2025openvla-oft,black2024pi_0,black2025pi_0_5}.
+The significant progress in robotic manipulation in recent years has been largely driven by the rapid advancement of imitation learning (IL) \cite{act,chi2025diffusion} and foundation models \cite{kim2025openvla-oft,black2025pi_0_5}.
 These approaches have demonstrated promising performance on deterministic linear tasks in structured environments, where the observation-to-action mapping along the task execution is stationary.
 However, to deploy robots in complex unstructured environments, intentional gazing and exploration based on previous interaction history, rather than just reactive movement, are required.
 For example, to retrieve a wrench buried in a cluttered toolbox, a robot may need to explore different viewpoints or manipulate surrounding objects to reveal occluded regions.
 The robot then continuously adapts its execution based on newly observed information, such as reaching towards the left if the wrench appears on the left, or towards the right if revealed on the right.
 Such scenarios require a cognitive framework that resolves ambiguity with a coupled act-sense-act loop, where perception provides evolving sensory information that triggers adaptive decisions, and decisions in turn guide actions to resolve perceptual ambiguity or adopt alternative manipulation strategies, to progress towards task success or generate new observations informing further decisions.
 This closed-loop process illustrates the core principle of \textbf{Active Perception}.

-A few efforts \cite{nbp_observer-actor,nbp_observe-then-act,gaze_takizawa2025gaze,gaze_chuang2025look} have been attempted to tackle the above mentioned perceptual passivity issue.
-For example, \cite{activeumi,egomi} and \cite{ViA} trained active perception models with high-quality data collected with VR-based teleoperation and exoskeleton control, respectively.
-However, these approaches treat active-perception control (such as head/eye movement) merely as an extra action dimension, and optimize for immediate task completion.
+A few efforts \cite{nbp_observe-then-act,gaze_takizawa2025gaze,gaze_chuang2025look,activeumi,egomi,ViA} have been attempted to tackle the above mentioned perceptual passivity issue.
+However, these approaches treat active perception control (such as head/eye movement) merely as an extra action dimension, and optimize for immediate task completion.
 Consequently, these models are commonly confined to head movement-based viewpoint adjustment for linear task execution, failing to utilize body movement or interactive manipulation, such as opening a drawer, as strategic tools to reveal hidden information.